jecki/DHParser/documentation_src/manuals/03_transform.rst

 .. hint:: Transformation functions usually either assume that the path on which they are called ends with e leaf-node or with a branch-node but do not make much sense in the other case.
-   It is therefore good practie to check this as a pre-condition with an if-clause (see function ``remove_children_if`` above) or an assert-statement::
+   It is therefore good practice to check this as a pre-condition with an if-clause (see function ``remove_children_if`` above) or an assert-statement::